The Dialogic Imagination: The four essays

 Problems of Literature and Aesthetics was published in 1975 and The Dialogic Imagination in 1981, but Bakhtin actually wrote the essays forty years earlier.
 Holquist and Emerson arranged the essays according to their relative complexity, from the simplest to the most difficult, rather than chronologically.
 The essays are: "Epic and Novel" (1941); "From the Prehistory of Novelistic Discourse" (1940); "Forms of Time and of the Chronotope in the Novel" (1937–38); "Discourse in the Novel" (1934).
 The editors provide an introduction placing the essays within the context of Bakhtin's conception of language, and a glossary explaining his extensive and idiosyncratic technical vocabulary.

 Epic and Novel

 In this essay, Bakhtin identifies the distinguishing features of the novel as a genre by contrasting it with the epic.
 The essential difference lies in what Emerson, following Lukacs, refers to as "the gap between self and society".
 The epic expresses a unity of worldview that does not permit the development of an alienated interiority of the soul, or indeed any form of behaviour, interpretation or language that is at variance with it.
-The epic takes place in an absolute past and speaks in an absolute language: the novel expresses the non-coincidence between hero and environment, and as such becomes an artistic medium for the genuinely new (novel) – in dialogue, temporal development and consciousness.
+The epic takes place in an absolute past and speaks in an absolute language; the novel expresses the non-coincidence between hero and environment, and in doing so becomes an artistic medium for the genuinely new (novel) – in dialogue, temporal development and consciousness.
 Unlike the epic, the novel happily incorporates other genres, and thrives on a diversity of worldviews and ways of speaking about the world.